 The course of study usually spans a period of six years for PhD students and five years for PsyD students, which includes the final internship year and the time necessary for completion of required theology coursework.
 Students may register for up to 16 units of course work per quarter, with core courses offered in the Fall, Winter, and Spring quarters.
 Each curriculum requires completion of coursework in general psychology (32 units), clinical psychology (142 units), which includes all practical training; electives (PhD 52 units, PsyD 22 units), which includes research and evaluation; dissertation and research colloquia (PhD 34 units, PsyD 10 units); and Integration (20 units).

-The first professional school of its type in the nation, Fuller's Graduate School of Psychology is the oldest seminary-based clinical psychology program and was the first Clinical program outside a university to receive American Psychological Association (APA) accreditation (December 5, 1972).
+The first professional school of its type in the nation, Fuller's Graduate School of Psychology and Marriage and Family Therapy is the oldest seminary-based clinical psychology program and was the first Clinical program outside a university to receive American Psychological Association (APA) accreditation (December 5, 1972).

 Office of Program Consultation and AccreditationAmerican Psychological Association